wp-plugins/wp-related-items/trunk/readme.txt

 WRI combines automatic, manual and common categorization based relationship management.
 Some functions are available in the PRO version.

-Set attributes that define how to display different type of related items for every reference item type.
+You can set attributes that define how to display different type of related items for every reference item type.
 Such a matrix-like way you can specify all necessary variations of display settings.

 This version ensures built in WooCommerce custom product support.